coarchive/hangul-unicode/README.md

+# WAIT!
+DON'T DOWNLOAD IT!
+IT'S BUGGY AND NOT DONE!
+Can you wait for like, two weeks?

 # hangul-unicode
 Full disclosure: I cannot speak Korean and I can't write hangul.
 If I've accidentally written something offensive, sorry.